 I was raised by a mother who was neglected as a child.

 She was one of five children and grew up in a home with emotionally unavailable parents and an alcoholic father.
 Having her emotional needs met as a child was not something she experienced.
 I remember her telling me she felt unloved as a child.
-Being a sensitive and empathic child, and growing up with a mother with this type of wounding, had a huge impact on me.
+Being a sensitive and empathic child and growing up with a mother with this type of wounding had a huge impact on me.

 So I’m sure you can imagine that this level of over-functioning, poor boundaries around saying no, and fear of disappointing people was a perfect recipe for burnout.